HestHub/nixos/readme.md

 ### adding new hosts

-To allow a new host to decrypt the secrets, it has to be added as a new sops recipiant
+To allow a new host to decrypt the secrets, it has to be added as a new sops recipient

 ``` yaml
 keys: